GiantJun/CL_Pytorch/README.md

-# An Classification Framework for Continual Learning
+# Continual Learning Framework for Pytorch

-This repository implements some continual / incremental / lifelong learning methods by PyTorch.
+This codebase implements some SOTA continual / incremental / lifelong learning methods by PyTorch.

+By the way, this is also the official repository of [Adapter Learning in Pretrained Feature Extractor for Continual Learning of Diseases.
+MICCAI2023](https://arxiv.org/abs/2304.09042)

 One step baseline method: